Gabaldonlab/redundans/docs/README.md

 ```

 ### Why does Redundans use two similarity search algorithms, [BLAT](https://genome.ucsc.edu/FAQ/FAQblat.html#blat3) & [LAST](http://last.cbrc.jp/)?
+Prior to version v0.11d, Redundans was using BLAT or LAST for reduction step, in newer version only multi-threaded LAST is used.
-BLAT is lightweight & very fast, but lack sensitivity for more diverged sequences.
+~~BLAT is lightweight & very fast, but lack sensitivity for more diverged sequences.
 If you specify `--identity` below 0.85, the pipeline will use LAST, that is ~4x slower, but more sensitive than BLAT.
 Our simulations shows LAST is capable of correctly reducing heterozygous assemblies with up to 45% divergence between haplotypes.
-To limit speed difference between these two algorithms, LAST **runs in multiple threads**, so using `-t 4` you shouldn't see any difference in runtime between runs for `--identity 0.9` or `--identity 0.5`.
+To limit speed difference between these two algorithms, LAST **runs in multiple threads**, so using `-t 4` you shouldn't see any difference in runtime between runs for `--identity 0.9` or `--identity 0.5`.~~

 ### How is multiple redundancy handled?
 Redundans removes all contigs, but the longest one, that fullfill identity & overlap critaria during reduction step.
 For more info see [issue #8](https://github.com/lpryszcz/redundans/issues/8).